 What is a Java Decompiler?

-A Decompiler is a programming tool that accepts an executable program as input then converts it into a high-level language code that can be easily understood by software programmers.
+A Java Decompiler is a reverse engineering tool that accepts an executable java program as input then converts it into Java code that can be easily understood by software programmers.
 For the case of Java language, a Decompiler will convert a .class file into a readable java source file.

 A Decompiler can come in handy in case you are unable to trace your source code.
 You will simply decompile the program that you had created and get back your Java codes.
 So, which Decompiler should you use?
 Here are the best Java Decompilers that you can use.

 Also, Read: 5 Best IDE for Java Programmers